dmotz/natal/README.md

 $ natal init FutureApp
 ```

-If your app is more than a single word, be sure to type it in CamelCase.
+If your app's name is more than a single word, be sure to type it in CamelCase.
 A corresponding hyphenated Clojure namespace will be created.

 If all goes well your app should compile and boot in the simulator.